 - Fill the same pan with water and add a small palmful (about a tablespoon) of sea salt.
 Cover and bring to a boil.

 - Once boiling, add in the green beans and cook 4 to 6 minutes or until just about tender.
+I recommend tasting one to check doneness.
 Then strain through a colander and rinse thoroughly with cold water.

 - Add the butter to the skillet.